yeslogic/prince-docs/docs/styling.md

 Always keep in mind that `margin-top` and `margin-bottom` of blocks are combined (i.e. "collapsed") into a single margin according to a possibly rather complex behavior known as *margin collapsing*.
 The notable exception is the behavior of margins in [Flex Layout](#flex-layout).

+Prince also supports [page and column floats](#page-and-column-floats) - in some cases, the `margin-top` and `margin-bottom` values of these floats are overwritten by alternative margin value specified with the `-prince-margin-alt` property.
+For details, please see [Margins of Page and Column Floats](#margins-of-page-and-column-floats).

 #### Border

 The border of a box can be styled with several border properties.
 The borders can either be individually styled with [`border-top`](css-props.md#prop-border-top), [`border-right`](css-props.md#prop-border-right), [`border-bottom`](css-props.md#prop-border-bottom) and [`border-left`](css-props.md#prop-border-left), or the shorthand property [`border`](css-props.md#prop-border) can be used to style all four borders of the box in the same way.